dvdbisong/dvdbisong.github.io/gcp-ml-seminar/intro-python.md

         print("Break out of for loop")
         break

-Out: The variable val is: 0
+'Output': The variable val is: 0
      The variable val is: 1
      The variable val is: 2
      The variable val is: 3